K-141. Flask. (Kursk) (2004)

 - Studied at the Slade School of Art, UCL, London

-- Stefan Gec: The Shepard's Whistle, John Hansard Gallery, Southampton
+- Stefan Gec: The Shepherd's Whistle, John Hansard Gallery, Southampton

 - 50 Years, 50 Artists, Annely Juda Fine Art, London